 Royal Borough of Greenwich is pleased to announce it's updated Short Breaks core offer, with a range of organisations providing activities from 1st April 2023.

 The updated Short Breaks Guide 2023-2027 can be downloaded to the right of this page.
 The guide contains information on the individual programmes that are available, as well as general information and guidance on the Short Breaks service.

 Short Breaks are available for children and young people who:

 - AND have an Education, Health and Care plan (EHCP)

-If you would like to register yourself or your child for the Short Breaks programme from 1st April, please contact the team at Short-Breaks-Referrals@royalgreenwich.gov.uk or call 0208 921 3002.
-Registration forms can be downloaded to the right of this page.
+If you would like to register yourself or your child for the Short Breaks programme, please contact the team at Short-Breaks-Referrals@royalgreenwich.gov.uk or call 0208 921 3002.
+The consent form can be downloaded to the right of this page.